 10. Reviews Help You Stay Competitive

 While Google reviews wield the most influence, knowing what customers are saying or not saying on relevant review sites in your industry is also very important.

 Directories like Foursquare and Yelp help you see what rivals are doing right and how you can find your competitive edge.

-Hearing that you must add another “essential” marketing strategy is not what you want to hear while still creating killer content, staying active on social media, and adding overall value, but it makes good business sense.
+It is not what you want to hear that you must add another “essential” marketing strategy while still creating killer content, staying active on social media, and adding overall value, but it makes good business sense.

-Are You On Page 1 can help you prioritize online reviews, boosting your local SEO, and bringing in more customers.
-Call us and set up a meeting if you need any further evidence that reputation management is one of your business’s best growth tactics.
+Are You On Page 1 can help you prioritize online reviews, boost your local SEO, and attract more customers.
+Call us and set up a meeting if you need further evidence that reputation management is one of your business’s best growth tactics.
 The next site!